staabm/staabm.github.io/_posts/2024-07-09-array-shapes-for-preg-match-matches.md

 ### Future work

 For the future is planned to
+- stabilize the implementation to make it general available (without Bleeding Edge)
 - finalize the `composer/pcre` integration
 - use similar type narrowing for `preg_match_all` and maybe other functions
 - [use more precise types](https://github.com/phpstan/phpstan/issues/11222) when possible